If you came to this page directly, you might wish to read a page with an introduction to this section first.

-Small Museum of Qasr al-Hallabat: (left-above) stones bearing inscriptions on display near the entrance; (right-above) a decorative relief; (left-below) first stone of the inscription beginning with the word autocrator (emperor); (right-below) small capital bearing a cross between palm leaves
+Small Museum of Qasr al-Hallabat: (left-above) stones bearing inscriptions on display near the entrance; (right-above) a decorative relief; (left-below) first stone of the inscription beginning with the word "autokrator" (emperor); (right-below) small capital bearing a cross between palm leaves

-View from the main entrance
+View from the former gateway

 The overall design recalls Qasr al-Hayr al-Sharqi as it had a pool at the centre of the courtyard and a mosque near the entrance.
 You may wish to see Anjar, an Umayyad town in Lebanon.

 The northern and innermost block of the central parallelogram is entirely occupied by the residence itself.
 The entrance presents a fašade divided into three equal parts, the centre composed of a wide central gate-way and two side doors.
 These have consisted of three archways supported by massive columns of white, hard stone, almost marble, surmounted by debased Corinthian capitals.
 The voussoirs of the arches have all fallen to the ground, but in perfect order, evidently overthrown by an earthquake, which has shivered the columns.
 Tristram